-Barr Group's Embedded Android Boot Camp™ is a one-week immersion into utilizing Android on embedded hardware platforms, consisting of a series of lectures and hands-on exercises.
-This intense educational (and exciting!) program is designed to lead software engineers through the steps of bringing up embedded hardware with Android, developing custom Android device drivers, and exposing custom hardware functionality in Android apps.
+Barr Group's Embedded Android Boot Camp™ is a one-week immersion into the Android operating system and its use on embedded hardware platforms.
+The training program consisting of an alternating series of lectures and hands-on exercises.
+This intense educational (and exciting!) program is designed to lead software engineers through the steps of bringing up embedded hardware with the Android OS, developing custom device drivers, and publishing the APIs of those custom device drivers to Android apps.

 What You'll Learn